 "Who do I look like?
 The Tick?"
 Considering that the The Tick also aired on Fox Kids around the same point in time this show did, this was probably a form of friendly Take That, Us aimed at the two shows' shared network.

 Sins of Our Fathers: A whole arc of episodes featuring Daddy issues.
 "Sins of the Fathers" was actually its name.

 Skepticism Failure: Doctor Crawford didn't believe Eddie's stories about Venom — proposing more rational psychological explanations.
 The episode is titled "Venom Returns", so that viewpoint proves extremely short-lived.

 Venom: Do you believe us now, Doctor?

 Small Name, Big Ego: The armored Spider-Man from the Grand Finale.
 In all fairness, though, he came from a universe where absolutely everythingalways worked out for him perfectly.
 He didn't really have any way of knowing he would be much less effective in a universe that wasn't stacked completely in his favor (or even that there was such a thing as a universe that's not stacked in his favor).

 Spin-Off: A UK comic which followed the continuity of this show, Spectacular Spider-Man Adventures has outlived the show by almost a decade.

-Stalker with a Crush: Hydro-Man.
+Hydro-Man.
 The guy only ever shows up to chase Mary-Jane around.
-He was so obsessed over her that after his clone heard she may have died he forced Dr. Miles Warren to create a clone of her based upon his abilities.
-Didn't really work out for him; as she still loved Peter and they both died anyway.
+He was so obsessed over her that after his clone heard she may have died, he forced Dr. Miles Warren to create a clone of her based upon his abilities.
+Didn't really work out for him, as she still loved Peter and they both died anyway.